Aims & Objectives

 - Knowledge of respiratory illnesses, risk factors, symptom recognition and management.

-- An understanding of the role of exercise and knowledge of appropriate modes of exercise.
+- An understanding of the role of exercise and physical activity and knowledge of appropriate modes of exercise.

 - Knowledge regarding the correct and appropriate use of medications including oxygen therapy.